S – Telephone Signposting Toolkit

 https://www.nhs.uk/live-well/sleep-and-tiredness

-Book a telephone appointment with a clinician if patients have tried sleep hygiene measures & OTC products for at least a few weeks, the issue has lasted several months or the insomnia is affecting daily life in a way that makes it hard for them to cope.
+Book a green appointment with a clinician if patients have tried sleep hygiene measures & OTC products for at least a few weeks, the issue has lasted several months or the insomnia is affecting daily life in a way that makes it hard for them to cope.

 Snoring / Sleep Apnea